zehongs/configuration/README.md

 # configuration

-This file contains configurations and tutorials.
+This repo contains configurations and some knowledge.